usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 there is a pattern or practice of discrimination, or discrimination that raises an issue of general public importance.
 The Department will investigate complaints and conduct compliance reviews of covered entities.

-{% details Do State or local civil rights agencies have any role in enforcing title III? %}
+#### Do State or local civil rights agencies have any role in enforcing title III?
 There is no provision for State or local civil rights agencies to directly enforce title III of the ADA.
 They can, however, enforce State or local laws that incorporate the standards of the ADA, or they can set up alternative dispute resolution mechanisms (see III- 8.6000).
-{% enddetails %}

 ### III-8.2000 Private suits.